Will HKD-traded securities and RMB-traded securities be transferable ?

 What is the service hours of Client Connect?

 Client Connect can be accessed 24 hours a day.
-There is a regular system maintenance at 02:00am - 03:00am on the third weekend of January, April, July and October.
+There is a regular system maintenance at 07:00pm - 09:30pm on the third Saturday of January, April, July and October.
 During the period, there will be no eService provided.

 Although Client Connect can be accessed at any time, requests made outside working (or at specific) hours may not be processed until next business day.
 HKEX may also reject the request that is required to be submitted on a business day.